annabranco/mango/README.md

 > a number that is returned only when the Range component is running with a SINGLE type.
 It returns the current value selected by the user and its value should be changed on the parent component through the onChange callback

-- **displayMarks**
+- **hideMarks**

-> a boolean that displays or hides the labels of the points that can be selected by the user on the slider
+> a boolean that hides or displaus the labels of the mark labels of the points that can be selected by the user on the slider

 - **onChange**